-Answer: SBIR/STTR Phase I proposals are often funded earlier than they would be funded by investors, because the program is interested in developing innovative ideas, which involves taking some risks.
+Answer: SBIR/STTR Phase I proposals are often funded earlier than the businesses would be funded by investors because the program is interested in developing innovative ideas, which involves taking some risks.
 Phase I may involve pulling together the technology as a product.
 If the concept is still just science and there isn’t a clearly identified product for Phase I, however, it is not ready to be an SBIR.
 A mistake that junior investigators may make is to drift away from the product in the application.
 The program officer can offer feedback on the specific aims page prior to submission of the full proposal and let you know if it is a timely submission.

 FAQ : What funding opportunities are available?

 The government issues funding opportunity announcements FOAs that describe details that vary by the government agency.
 They are published on each agency’s website.
 Examples include: